dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1043](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1043): Use Integral Or String Argument For Indexers

 Indexers, that is, indexed properties, should use integer or string types for the index.
 These types are typically used for indexing data structures and increase the usability of the library.
-Use of the Object type should be restricted to those cases where the specific integer or string type cannot be specified at design time.
+Use of the 'Object' type should be restricted to those cases where the specific integer or string type cannot be specified at design time.
 If the design requires other types for the index, reconsider whether the type represents a logical data store.
 If it does not represent a logical data store, use a method.

 |Item|Value|
 |-|-|